-What’s worse than getting confused looks when you’re speaking English?
-When you’re asked to repeat yourself over and over again… Doesn’t that make you mad?
-It can seem awkward when you aren’t very confident in your English skills.
-You might be constantly asking yourself if a word is pronounced incorrectly or if you’re speaking too fast.
-Without an expert to analyze your speech in detail, it’s difficult to know.
-The good news is that you can learn how to keep the conversation going by following these steps rather than giving up or making the same mistakes over and over again.
+What’s worse than getting confused looks when you’re trying to learn English speaking?
+Being asked to repeat yourself multiple times.
+Doesn’t that frustrate you?
+It can feel awkward, especially if you’re not very confident in your English skills.
+You might constantly wonder if you’re pronouncing a word incorrectly or speaking too quickly.
+Without an expert to analyze your speech, pinpointing the issue is challenging.
+The good news is that by following these steps, you can learn how to keep the conversation flowing instead of getting discouraged or repeating the same mistakes.

 Remember that there are two sides to a conversation.
 It’s no fun for anyone involved when people don’t understand each other.
 Keep calm and maintain your sense of humor to keep from getting agitated.
 You’ve only got a momentary problem, so stay calm, laugh, and smile.
 You will both get it in the end and you will be able to resume the flow of your conversations.